 By taking meaningful steps to increase transparency into what IT does and how it's done, you demonstrate your strategic value.
 You'll also better set expectations inside and outside of the department and increase company cohesion.
 This communication will support everyone, including your department, on a tactical and strategic level.

 If you’re looking to increase IT transparency, here are a few areas to focus on:

 Is there anything more frustrating than going to a restaurant, placing your order, and then waiting (and waiting and waiting) for your food?
 For many, the only thing that comes close is submitting an IT ticket and not knowing when they’re going to get assistance.

 You should have data on how long it takes to close a service request.
 Use this data to let people know how long it will be before they can expect IT assistance.
 An example of a company doing this well is KLM, which uses its Twitter page to broadcast how long anyone with a question can expect to wait before receiving an answer.

 While you don’t need to open your own IT department social media accounts to broadcast wait time, you should still take a few lessons.
 When you provide an estimated wait time and make it dynamic (not just “we expect to get back to you within the hour.”) you’ll start to see happier, more informed employees.

 Make Every IT Report Meaningful

-When you’re looking to increase IT transparency, you need to make sure you’re backing up your work with numbers.
-Sharing your metrics reports with other department heads is a key way to help them understand your KPIs, department efficiency, overall costs and how all of those affect them.
+When you’re looking to increase IT transparency, you need to make sure you’re backing up your work with numbers and analytics.
+Sharing your metrics reports with other department heads is a key way to help them understand your KPIs, department efficiency, overall costs, and how all of those affect them.